 While the whole applet code resides in ROM, the applets providing these different configurations are instantiated into EEPROM.
-Multiple configurations (and hence support for different applications) can be present at the same time by instantiating multiple applets with their distinct configurations with some restrictions detailed below.
+Multiple configurations (and hence support for different applications) can be present at the same time by instantiating multiple applets with their distinct configurations.
+Such additional functionality is independent of the functionality of the TOE as described in this security target and the guidance manuals.
+This is ensured by the isolation properties of the Java Card platform.

 A common combination could be an ICAO MRTD applet and an ePKI applet providing a travel application with LDS data and EAC authentication together with a signature application.